 The project “international exchange of competences of players in protected areas” supports professionals and volunteers of European protected areas in exchanging know-how, experiences, and in building up international cooperation by bringing them together in form of international study trips.
 The one-week study trips have been undertaken by five groups overall.
 32 participants from German protected areas and EUROPARC Germany have been visiting foreign parks and 7 park staff form abroad have been invited to protected areas in Germany.

-The program of the study trip consists of lectures, workshops and field trips.
-They will give you the opportunity to gain insight into best practice examples of the parks visited and to share your experience and knowledge with experts on site.
-The project aims to give you the unique possibility to learn from each other and to work together on new ideas and strategies.
-In addition, the study trip enables you to establish a long-term relationship and cooperation with other European parks.
+Each study trip focused on one specific main topic.
+The overall topic treated volunteer management, i.e. the question “how do we involve volunteers in the activities of parks in a professional way?”.
+The program of the study trips consisted of lectures, workshops and field trips, which gave the participants the opportunity to gain insight into best practice examples of the parks visited and to share their experience and knowledge with experts on site.
+This way the project created the unique possibility for park staff to learn from each other and to work together on new ideas and strategies.
+In addition, the study trips enabled the establishment of long-term relationships and cooperation between European parks.